How does Intermittent fasting work?

 - Don’t start eating before 12 in the afternoon.
 This means breakfast will become your lunch.

 - Start with a good base.
-For example, quark with muesli and fruits.
+For example, yoghurt with muesli and fruits.
 You could add extra proteins such as fish or nuts/seeds to your first meal.

 - Drink a lot of water.
 This is especially important since you are taking in less water via your food.

 - Lots of protein, fats, and fibers for dinner.
 This means a healthy dose of veggies and for example fish.
 Since you are eating less, it is important to focus on eating functional foods that provide you with the nutrients, vitamins, and minerals to stay healthy.

 - Listen to your body!
 Sometimes you just have to pull through when you are lacking energy, but don't overdo this.

 - Make it a custom to not eat anything after dinner anymore.
 So, no more snacking, drinks, etc. Once you are used to this, it gets much easier.